-If an enforced material change took place within their operations that would influence their carbon footprint the Member can use the Exceptional Circumstances clause detailed below in section 5.25 and make a case to rebaseline and restart their certification process as a Year one.
+If an enforced material change took place within the Property's operations that would influence its carbon footprint the Organisation can use the Exceptional Circumstances clause detailed below in section 5.25 and make a case to rebaseline and restart their certification process as a Year one.
 The Ruling is at Planet Mark's discretion and the review process may incur an additional administrative cost.
 Based on the timing of the enforced material change the Member may or may not avoid a period of decertification.